 Between Messina and Bagnara Calabra, the cities of the Strait, there are plenty of swordfish recipes.
 A fish that has always sailed our sea and represents a richness for this coastal area.
 In summer the swordfish is in season (you fish it from April to September), it's the right size (small) and it's soft and rosy, succulent if you don't get it wrong cooking times.
 I can't help but mention the wonderful SWORDFISH A BAIN (the easiest to perform) and the SWORD FISH AT A greedy MESSINESE.
 I invite you to snoop through all my RECIPES WITH SWORDFISH and good cutlets at all!

 The preparation of swordfish cutlets is very quick.
-Put the egg and a pinch of salt in a dish and beat with a fork until foamy.
+Put the egg and a pinch of salt in a plate and beat it with the fork until you get a foamy mixture.
 Put the flour and another pinch of salt in one dish, and in another dish the breadcrumbs.
 You don't have to take away the dark skin that covers it sideways, otherwise frying the slices will curl.

 Pass the swordfish slices first into the flour, so that they are covered on both sides.
 Then in the beaten egg, which in turn has to cover the fish entirely, and finally in the breadcrumbs, pressing well so that the cover is even.